PANmedia/Front-end-Developer-Interview-Questions/README.md

   * Floats and how they work.
   * CSS sprites, and how you would implement them on a page or site.
   * How you would implement a web design that uses non-standard fonts?
-* Identify some css properties that are useful in modern browsers that aren't supported in some common feature-constrained browsers (eg ie8)
+* Identify some CSS properties that are useful in modern browsers but aren't supported in some common feature-constrained browsers (eg: ie8)
 * Have you ever used a grid system, and if so, what do you prefer and why?
 * What does "Responsive" web design mean to you?
   * Have you used or implemented media queries or mobile specific layouts/CSS?
-If so, what is your preferred approach?
+If so, briefly outline about your approach?
 * What are some of the "gotchas" for writing efficient CSS?
 (Bonus points - what are some common CSS techniques for increasing render performance?)
 * Are you familiar with any of the following CSS preprocessors: SASS, Compass, Bourbon, Stylus, LESS?
   * If so, describe what you like and dislike about the CSS preprocessors you have used.